clydeli/about.clydeli/README.md

 Folders
 ---------------------

-+ /source : readable code source of the webpage.
++ /app : readable code source of the webpage.
-+ /release : the "compiled" or "minimized" version of the code later hosted.

 Todo